 Very occasionally we are asked to help people who are in dispute with each other.
-Each member of the Citizens Advice Somerset partnership will give you notification where they have identified a potential conflict of interest.
-If this situation arises the local advice centre will signpost one of the parties to another local Citizens Advice member of this partnership so that both parties can be advised by separate advice agencies.
+We will notify you if we identify a potential conflict of interest.
+If this situation arises we will signpost one of the parties to another service so that both parties can be advised by separate advice agencies.

 At first, we will be focused on making sure that we understand how we can help you.
 Once we have completed this assessment, we will conduct research and provide you with advice about your options and next steps.
 Occasionally the help you need will not be immediately available.
 If this is the case, we will explain this and arrange an email or telephone call back.

 We are always trying to reduce our waiting times.
 Our pre-recorded message will explain how to request a call back or use the email option.
 This will mean you don’t have to wait on the phone for very long unless you feel you need to.

 We want to make sure you receive a high quality service from us and we will invite you to give us feedback.
 This is gathered on our behalf by a trusted third party agency employed through National Citizens Advice.
 Our adviser will ask for your consent on this matter.

 If you need to cancel an appointment that has been arranged with you, please use the number you were given to tell us that you will not be available.